Books

 Say Nothing

-From journalist and essayist Carol Bergman comes an unconventional murder mystery/thriller, “Say Nothing,” set in upstate New York.
-Private Investigator Margaret Singer and New York State Police Senior Investigator Charlie Griffith team up to solve the disappearance of a decorated Iraq veteran, David Rizzo.
-Not far into the investigation, the seasoned detectives realize that the young man’s disappearance is only one of several related crimes committed in their jurisdiction and that the FBI has taken a controlling interest in the case and invoked the Patriot Act.
-When David’s girlfriend and a young Afghan girl are found murdered, the case becomes even more complex and challenging.
+In this expanded edition of SAY NOTHING, rookie Private Investigator Alison Jenkins, recently returned from deployments in Iraq and Afghanistan to her home in Ulster County, NY, teams up with her mentor, PI Margaret Singer, to solve the disappearance of a decorated veteran.
+Not far into the investigation, the detectives realize that the young man's disappearance is only one of several related crimes committed in their jurisdiction and that the FBI has taken a controlling interest in the case and invoked the Patriot Act.
+When David's girlfriend and a young Iranian girl are found murdered, the case becomes even more complex.
 At each turn in the investigation, the sense of danger intensifies.
-Is the government protecting a killer?
-Will David be found dead or alive?
+A political thriller, a murder mystery, and a meditation on the futility of war, SAY NOTHING will twist its way into your psyche and not let go.

 Sitting for Klimt; Five Novellas